sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

  1. Create two classes for interacting with sql databases: the base class will be an immutable database object, and a mutable database object will extend that one with modification functions.
 Create a separate Query class that points to a specific database, keeping track of a query string and a set of join instructions, with logico-arithmetic operations like and, or, etc.

-  A. class ImmutableSQLDatabase(!SageObject) is the base.
+  A. class SQLDatabase(!SageObject) is the base.
    * idea - a different class for databases that are included with sage
    * instance field
     * filename -- the database itself